Here are some important, key points to keep in mind about the Enhanced S/U Grading Option for students:

 - We suggest that students consult with their academic advisor(s) and/or instructor(s) before making this change, as it cannot be reversed.

-- What is the deadline to submit a request to change the grading basis for my Summer class to the Enhanced S/U?
+- What is the deadline to submit a request to change the grading basis for my Spring 2021 class to the Enhanced S/U?

-The deadlines to submit requests for grading basis changes for Summer Sessions 2020 classes are as follows:
+The deadlines to submit requests for grading basis changes for Spring 2021 classes is Monday, May 24, which is twelve (12) days after spring grades are due.

 *Deadlines are subject to change.

-- How do I elect to use the Enhanced S/U Grading Option for a Summer 2020 class?
+- How do I elect to use the Enhanced S/U Grading Option for a Spring 2021 class?

 Prior to Drop/Schedule Revision Deadline:

-In order to change the grading basis for a class that you are enrolled in for a Summer Session term prior to the Drop/Schedule Revision deadline, follow these steps:
+In order to change the grading basis for a class that you are enrolled in prior to the Drop/Schedule Revision deadline, follow these steps:

 1. Log into MyPack Portal